-This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.
-This appliance is only for use with propane or natural gas.
-This appliance is equipped with a simple means to switch between propane and natural gas.
-Field conversion by any other means including the use of a kit is not permitted.
+This appliance may be installed in an aftermarket, permanently located manufactured (mobile) home, where not prohibited by local codes.
+This appliance is for use with the type of gas indicated on the rating plate only.
+This appliance is not convertible for use with other gases.